 Never believe that this won’t take place.
 There have been cases of employers making a decision against hiring you, even subsequent to the offer letter being sent (they are aware that many people cannot pay for the time and price of trying to take legal action).
 This can prove calamitous, provided you’ve left your earlier job to join them.
-In some cases, people have quit joining a company, only to be made inessential a year or two later.
-The only alternative to being ready for such incidents is to have proper savings.
+To avoid these scenarios, you should adjust your budget accordingly and have proper savings for such incidents.
 Make sure you have about six months of expenses collected up in an emergency fund (if you still don’t have one now, get started as fast as you can).
-When you perceive an emergency fund, you can surely switch between jobs believing confidence.
+When you perceive an emergency fund, you can surely switch your job confidently.

-There are times where the new prices of a job are quite clear – such as a minimal former pay at the time of training.
+Some job searching expenses are eligible for tax deduction.
+So try to save receipts of everything that you have spent on.
+For example, resume coaching & preparation, postage and mailing etc. If you work with an employment company, the expenses can be deducted.
+In addition, there are times where the new prices of a job are quite clear – such as a minimal former pay at the time of training.
 Although, there are also unrevealed prices to search for.
-Don’t fail to remember to factor in travel time and the related prices.
-If you really require to take a cab from time to time, or your children require a babysitter because you’ll get home a little later, these are all prices that must go into the budget.
+Don’t fail to factor in travel time and the related prices.
+For example, if you really require to take a cab from time to time, or your children require a babysitter because you’ll get home a little later, these are all prices that must go into the budget.
 Another understated price to be determined is none other than your apparel.
 Taking a switch to a more formal job may demand investment in a more upmarket wardrobe, with customized jackets and suits.
 Some positions also need you to dine out more often, to amuse customers (have a look if there is an amusing budget) or even to hang out with colleagues.
 Don’t just ignore the financial prices of keeping up appearances, and creating social networks.

 There are times, it becomes difficult to increase your income without incrementing your talent set.
 If this is a prime concern (e.g. you require a diploma or degree to get more ahead in your career), then foresee the instant paycheque.
 Will your new employer issue talents training, or scholarships, to make sure of your long-term achievements?
-A S$500 increment now is nothing when compared to a S$3,000 or S$5,000 increment (or even higher) for the remaining of your working life.
 If your current employer gives room for advance education, but your new employer won’t, then it may not be beneficial leaving just for a small pay increment.
 Apart from looking for grants and scholarships, don’t ignore time.
-Some employers may be thinking to give you time off to make your study (e.g. you can acquire an unpaid month off for your finals, and still come back later), on the other hand, the others won’t.
+Some employers may be thinking of giving you time off to make your study (e.g. you can acquire an unpaid month off for your finals, and still come back later), on the other hand, the others won’t.